tgardner/wordpress-flickr-manager/readme.txt

 Through the 'Manage->Images' menu, and follow the on screen instructions.
 *CHANGE: From version 1.1 onwards you can upload images directly to Flickr by clicking 'Upload Photo' on the Flickr Manager panel (located beneath the tinyMCE editor) on the edit page.*

+== Screenshots ==1.
+The Flickr Manager Panel that appears on the post insertion screen.